lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 For other Rest APIs, please refer to [this doc](../restapi/overview.md).

-#### Option 2: Use Kuiper CLI
+#### Option 2: Use eKuiper CLI

-Run following command to enter the running Kuiper docker instance.
+Run following command to enter the running eKuiper docker instance.

 ```shell
 docker exec -it edgex-kuiper /bin/sh